 This is the doozie and where you need to do some research.
 Why should your company test this?
 Should it be prioritized?
 What will this impact?
 Offering a couple of scenarios (a conservative and an optimistic case) can provide a range of success that is easier to comprehend than promising a single hard number.
 Do some math because numbers will prove the value of this test, especially in comparison to others fighting for a chance to see the light of day.

 Got a stakeholder who likes to get into the weeds or just has more questions (sample sizes, test dates, confidence levels)?
-Tell us about it in the comments below!
-We’d love to cover some of these and more in our next post about the Prep phase.
+Tell us about it in the comments below.